WebOrigami/docs/src/content/pattern/sharing.md

 You don't have to use any of these Graph Origami pieces to take advantage of the async tree pattern in your work — but it's likely they address things you'd want to do, and so can make your work easier.

-## Core library
+## async-tree library

-The Graph Origami [core](/core) library contains implementations of the base classes illustrated in this tutorial:
+The Graph Origami [async-tree](/async-tree) library contains implementations of the base classes illustrated in this tutorial:

-- [ObjectTree](/core/ObjectTree.html) creates an async tree backed by an in-memory JavaScript object.
+- [ObjectTree](/async-tree/ObjectTree.html) creates an async tree backed by an in-memory JavaScript object.
-- [FileTree](/core/FileTree.html) creates an async tree backed by a file system folder tree.
+- [FileTree](/async-tree/FileTree.html) creates an async tree backed by a file system folder tree.
-- [FunctionTree](/core/FunctionTree.html) creates an async tree backed by a function and a domain.
+- [FunctionTree](/async-tree/FunctionTree.html) creates an async tree backed by a function and a domain.

-These core library implementations are somewhat more full-featured that the simplified versions presented in this tutorial.
+These async-tree library implementations are somewhat more full-featured that the simplified versions presented in this tutorial.

 The library also contains general-purpose versions of some of the tree operations in this tutorial:

-- [MapExtensionsTree](/core/MapExtensionsTree.html) handles the general case of mapping a tree with keys of one type (`.md` for markdown files, say) to another (`.html` for HTML files).
-This is in turn based on a more general [MapKeysValuesTree](/core/MapKeysValuesTree.html).
+- [MapExtensionsTree](/async-tree/MapExtensionsTree.html) handles the general case of mapping a tree with keys of one type (`.md` for markdown files, say) to another (`.html` for HTML files).
+This is in turn based on a more general [MapKeysValuesTree](/async-tree/MapKeysValuesTree.html).
-- [MergeTree](/core/MergeTree.html) performs a deep merge of multiple trees.
+- [MergeTree](/async-tree/MergeTree.html) performs a deep merge of multiple trees.
-- [Tree](/core/Tree.html) is a collection of helper functions, including a `plain` function like the one discussed in this tutorial.
+- [Tree](/async-tree/Tree.html) is a collection of helper functions, including a `plain` function like the one discussed in this tutorial.
 It resolves any async tree to a plain JavaScript object.

 ## Command-line tool